roytang/blog/content/posts/2018/11/the-sky-is-falling.md

 url: /2018/11/the-sky-is-falling/
 ---

-There&#8217;s a lot of doom and gloom and bad news in the world these days, giving us ordinary folk little reason to be optimistic.
+There&'s a lot of doom and gloom and bad news in the world these days, giving us ordinary folk little reason to be optimistic.
 Examples include:

   * we are almost certainly too late to prevent climate change at all and [social collapse is now an actual possibility][1]
   * Trump has begun taking steps to walk back a [nuclear arms control treaty][2]